Ruth Wilson: Career

-In 2014, Wilson began starring as Alison Bailey on the drama television series The Affair, created by Sarah Treem and Hagai Levi.
+In 2014, Wilson began starring as Alison Bailey in the drama television series The Affair, created by Sarah Treem and Hagai Levi.
 She won the Golden Globe Award for Best Actress – Television Series Drama in January 2015 for her performance in the series' first season.
 She departed the series in 2018 after four seasons.
 It was reported in December 2019 that Wilson's departure was due to "frustrations with the nudity required of her, friction with Treem over the direction of her character, and what she ultimately felt was a 'hostile work environment.

 Wilson made her Broadway debut in Constellations, a play written by Nick Payne, at the Samuel J. Friedman Theatre.
 She starred alongside Jake Gyllenhaal throughout the play's run from 12 January to 14 March 2015.
 She received a Tony Award nomination for Best Actress in a Play for her performance.

 Her film I Am the Pretty Thing That Lives in the House, directed by Oz Perkins, premiered at the 2016 Toronto International Film Festival.
 From December 2016 to February 2017, Wilson starred in the title role of Hedda Gabler in a new version by Patrick Marber at the Royal National Theatre.
 The production, and Wilson's performance in particular, received critical acclaim.

 In November 2018, Wilson starred as the title character Alison Wilson—her real-life grandmother—in the BBC drama Mrs Wilson.
 Alison Wilson was the third of four wives of former MI6 officer and novelist Alexander Wilson.
 They were married for 22 years.
-After his death in 1963, Alison discovered another wife of her husband's, with whom she eventually collaborated on the funeral.
-In order not to create extra shock for his children, the other wife and her children attended the funeral as 'distant relatives'.
-Alison died in 2005 without knowing he had had two further wives.
-Ruth Wilson was also the executive producer for the series.
+After his death in 1963, Alison discovered another wife of her husband, with whom she eventually collaborated on the funeral.
+In order not to create extra shock for his children, the other wife and her children attended the funeral as "distant relatives".
+Alison died in 2005 without knowing about her husband's two other wives.
+Wilson was also the executive producer for the series.